NoahShore/City_Green_Sapce_and_Health/README.md

         3.	adhere to regular health check-ups.

 ### Project Description:
-We studied the number of parks in a city from the Trust for Public (TPL) Land and related it to the specific Health Conditions'statistics documented based on populations in those cities by the Center of Disease Control and Prevention (CDC).
+We studied, for year 2017, the number of parks in a city from the Trust for Public (TPL) Land and related it to the specific Health Conditions'statistics documented based on populations in those cities by the Center of Disease Control and Prevention (CDC).
 Created an interactive User Friendly Dashboard on a Webpage with visual representations of our findings.
 For example User can select a 'city' from the list of cities in the dropdown menu.
 This will reveal specific information displayed for the city, and display the visual chartings of the Park Score Rank, the Obesity Value, Mental Health Value, Dr. visits for Routine CheckUp Value for the selected city.